Mock Turtle

 The Mock Turtle is a fictional character devised by Lewis Carroll from his popular 1865 book Alice's Adventures in Wonderland.
 Its name is taken from a dish that was popular in the Victorian period, mock turtle soup.

 Alice's Adventures in Wonderland

 Carroll enjoyed such puns on Victorian fashions and etiquette, and showed this frequently.
-The description and drawing by John Tenniel gives comedic value to the Mock Turtle, as he is clearly an assemblage of creatures, therefore not a real turtle as his name rightly suggests.
+The drawing by John Tenniel gives comedic value: mock turtle soup was made from calves' heads and feet to mimic the taste of real turtle soup, and Tenniel gives Carroll's creature the body and front flippers of a turtle and the head and feet of a calf.